DjangoGirls/tutorial/en/django_models/README.md

 How will we model blog posts then?
 We want to build a blog, right?

-We need to answer the question: what is a blog post?
+We need to answer the question: What is a blog post?
 What properties should it have?

 Well, for sure our blog post needs some text with its content and a title, right?
 It would be also nice to know who wrote it - so we need an author.
 Finally, we want to know when the post was created and published.